microsoft/edu-assignments-graph-sdk/README.md

 1. Open __microsoft-graph-sdk.sln__ in Visual Studio.

-1. Locate the file `appsettings.json` under __microsoft-graph-samples__ project in Solution Explorer.
+1. Locate the file `appsettings.json` under __MicrosoftEduGraphSamples__ project in Solution Explorer.
 Replace the contents of that file supplying your values as appropriate:

     ```json
     {